fairlearn/fairlearn/docs/faq.rst

         `predict()` methods should work.

     Does Fairlearn work for image and text data?
-        Just needs fit and predict on Estimator
+        We have not (yet) looked at using Fairlearn on image or text data.
+        However, so long as the estimators used have `fit()` and `predict()` methods as required by Fairlearn, it should be possible to use Fairlearn on image or text models.

     Is Fairlearn available in languages other than Python?
         For the moment, we only support Python >= 3.6

     Can I contribute to Fairlearn?
         Absolutely!
-Please see our Contributing Guide.
+Please see our `Contributor Guide <_contributor_guide>`_ for information on how to add your contributions.

 .. topic:: Fairlearn and Microsoft